My Snowboarding Journey

 Balance-Based

-• Nose/Tail Press — lifting one end of the board while riding on the other
+• Nose/Tail Press — the foundational press; hip-driven weight shift lifts one end while you balance on the other

 • 50-50 Press — balancing flat on features